Sreyan88/Forecast-Electricity-Consumption/README.md

-# TCS-HumAIn
+# Forecasting Electricity Consumption
-### This Repository contains the code for TCS HumAIn competition
+### This Repository contains the code for TCS HumAIn competition.
+My main task was to forecast electricity consumption.

 ### Problem Statement: